blackhawk-2003/Readjunction-Major/client/README.md

   - Error handling and loading states
   - Quick actions for managing products, orders, analytics, and profile

+### 🛠️ Recent Improvements

+- **Admin Buyers & Sellers Pages**: View all buyers and sellers from the admin dashboard with beautiful, responsive tables.
+- **Order Status Notes**: Add a note when changing order status as admin; notes are tracked in the order timeline.
+- **Order Item Cards**: Order details page now features modern, visually appealing cards for each item, with improved alignment and responsive layout.
+- **UI/UX Enhancements**: Reduced spacing, improved alignment, and consistent admin navigation across all dashboard pages.

 ## 🎯 Features to Implement Next

 ### 🔐 Authentication & User Management